L.F. Wade International Airport

 VFR

 L.F.
-Wade International Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 23,000 feet and 10 miles or greater visibility.
-Note: This observation is 1 hours old and conditions may have changed.
+Wade International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 3,900 feet and 10 miles or greater visibility.

 Wind Analysis